1953 Idaho Vandals football team

 The 1953 Idaho Vandals football team represented the University of Idaho in the 1953 college football season.
-The Vandals were led by third-year head coach Raymond "Babe" Curfman and were members of the Pacific Coast Conference.
+The Vandals were led by third-year head coach Raymond A. Curfman and were members of the Pacific Coast Conference.
 Home games were played on campus at Neale Stadium in Moscow, with two games in Boise at old Bronco Stadium at Boise Junior College.

 Led on the field by quarterback George Eidam, Idaho compiled a 1–8 record and were winless in their three PCC games.